 9.31.6 Transmission of a VHT NDP

-The number of space-time streams sounded and as indicated by the NUM_STS parameter shall not exceed the value indicated in the Compressed Steering Number of Beamformer Antennas Supported field in the VHT Capabilities element of any intended recipient of the VHT NDP frame.
+The number of space-time streams sounded and as indicated by the NUM_STS parameter shall not exceed the value indicated in the Maximum Number of Receivable Space Time Streams subfield in the VHT Capabilities element of any intended recipient of the VHT NDP frame.
 The NUM_STS parameter may be set to any value, subject to the constraint of the previous sentence, regardless of the value of the Supported MCS Set field of the VHT Capabilities element at either the transmitter or recipient of the NDP.

 TGac editor, please change subclause “22.3.11.3 Maximum Number of Total Spatial Streams in MU PPDUs” 802.11 TGac draft 2.1 as shown: